 Net tangible book value per share is determined by dividing our total tangible assets, excluding deferred commissions, less our total liabilities by the number of shares of our common stock outstanding.
-Our historical net tangible book value as of March 31, 2019 was \$(2.0) billion, or \$(8.06) per share.
-Our pro forma net tangible book value as of March 31, 2019 was \$(1.3) billion, or \$(5.26) per share, based on the total number of shares of our common stock outstanding as of March 31, 2019, giving effect to the issuance of 246,972,117 shares of common stock in connection with the Spin-Off Transactions, as if the Spin-Off Transactions occurred on March 31, 2019, and elimination of the related party payable and the reclassification of our share-based compensation liability to additional paid-in capital in connection with the Spin-Off Transactions prior to the effectiveness of the registration statement of which this prospectus is a part.
+Our historical net tangible book value as of March 31, 2019 was \$(2.0) billion, or \$(8.25) per share.
+Our pro forma net tangible book value as of March 31, 2019 was \$(1.3) billion, or \$(5.39) per share, based on the total number of shares of our common stock outstanding as of March 31, 2019, giving effect to the issuance of 241,028,831 shares of common stock in connection with the Spin-Off Transactions, as if the Spin-Off Transactions occurred on March 31, 2019, and elimination of the related party payable and the reclassification of our share-based compensation liability to additional paid-in capital in connection with the Spin-Off Transactions prior to the effectiveness of the registration statement of which this prospectus is a part.

-After giving further effect to the sale by us of 34,000,000 shares of our common stock in this offering at the assumed initial public offering price of \$14.00 per share (the midpoint of the estimated offering price range set forth on the cover page of this prospectus), the repayment of \$386.0 million of borrowings outstanding under our credit facility, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of March 31, 2019 would have been \$(858.4) million, or \$(3.48) per share.
-This represents an immediate increase in pro forma net tangible book value of \$1.79 per share to our existing stockholders and an immediate dilution in pro forma as adjusted net tangible book value of \$17.48 per share to investors purchasing shares of our common stock in this offering.
+After giving further effect to the sale by us of 34,000,000 shares of our common stock in this offering based on the initial public offering price of \$16.00 per share, the repayment of \$386.0 million of borrowings outstanding under our credit facility, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of March 31, 2019 would have been \$(794.1) million, or \$(3.29) per share.
+This represents an immediate increase in pro forma net tangible book value of \$2.10 per share to our existing stockholders and an immediate dilution in pro forma as adjusted net tangible book value of \$19.29 per share to investors purchasing shares of our common stock in this offering.
 There is no impact on dilution per share to investors participating in this offering as a result of the sale of shares by the selling stockholders.
 The following table illustrates this dilution: